nickyiliwang0000/h/applied-javascript/advanced-array-methods.md

 # Advanced array methods

 The methods and libraries we will be looking at in this section are part of a programming paradigm called _functional programming_.
-Although it sounds fancy and maybe a little scary, think of functional programming as a way to use functions to transform data.
+Think of functional programming as a way to use functions to transform data.

 ## Working with data